jiawenliu/AdaptivityAnalysis/src/adaptDune/README.md

 ## Execution command
 $sh adapftun.sh filename version_number

-filename : string of the file name under the same path version_number : integer range from [0, 3]
+filename : string of the program name, path should be under the same folder version_number : integer range from [0, 3]

 0: ADAPTFUN
 1: ALTERNATIVE-A : THE LIGHT AND LOOSE REACHABILITY BOUND COMPUTATION
 2: ALTERNATIVE-B : NO REACHABILITY BOUND COMPUTATION